bitcoin/bitcoin/doc/README_osx.txt

-Deterministic OSX Dmg Notes.
+Deterministic OS X Dmg Notes.

-Working OSX DMGs are created in Linux by combining a recent clang, the Apple's binutils (ld, ar, etc), and DMG authoring tools.
+Working OS X DMGs are created in Linux by combining a recent clang, the Apple's binutils (ld, ar, etc), and DMG authoring tools.

 Apple uses clang extensively for development and has upstreamed the necessary functionality so that a vanilla clang can take advantage.
-It supports the use of -F, -target, -mmacosx-version-min, and --sysroot, which are all necessary when building for OSX.
-A pre-compiled version of 3.2 is used because it was not available in the Precise repositories at the time this work was started.
+It supports the use of -F, -target, -mmacosx-version-min, and --sysroot, which are all necessary when building for OS X. A pre-compiled version of 3.2 is used because it was not available in the Precise repositories at the time this work was started.
 In the future, it can be switched to use system packages instead.